-At some vow renewals, the wording can be provided by the officiant.
+At some vow renewals, the wording can be provided by the officiant, whether a member of the clergy or an articulate relative or family friend.
 At others, the couple supplies their own.
 Since a vow renewal is not a legally binding event, the language can reflect your personality and creativity.

 No specific wording is required during a vow renewal and you are free to customize the language — as well as the ceremony — as you like.

 How to Start Writing Your Vow Renewal

 Set aside quiet time to be alone with your thoughts.
 If it's not quiet at home, visit your local library or a coffee shop with your laptop or pen and pad.
 The words might not come to your right away, but there are ways to get them to start flowing.
 The wording of a vow renewal can be as lengthy or as short as a couple prefers.

 Think back upon the years you've spent with one another.
 What were the highlights, and the times that meant the most to you?
 You may want to acknowledge your children and other accomplishments of your marriage, along with mentioning milestones and triumphs of your bond.